VishwanathTuppad/Library-Management-System/README.md

 This is Library Management System it has multiple departments and each departments has multiple books, but same book does not exist in another department.

+## Built-In Reliability

++ **Exception Handling:** Ensures smooth operation by gracefully handling errors and providing meaningful feedback to users.
++ **Column Constraints and Patterns:** Enforces data integrity through predefined rules and validations.
++ **Logging:** Maintains detailed logs to track system activities and assist in debugging and monitoring.

 ## Features

 + **Book Entity:** Represent a book with attributes like title, author, ISBN, genre, publication year, Departments, and availability (boolean).